Skip to content

 Coaxial Cable: The Myth of Being Unbalanced

 When it comes to end-fed or off-center-fed antennas, many hams obsess over radiator length, feedpoint impedance, and the transformer.
-But the most misunderstood piece of the system is the counterpoise.
-Let’s set the record straight.
+But the most misunderstood piece of the system is often the counterpoise.

 Does the Counterpoise Radiate?